oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

   Normal   Sync               5m10s (x2 over 8m4s)  loadbalancer-controller    UrlMap "k8s2-um-syujj5e4-rey-gateway-f99qha5q" updated
   Normal   Sync               4m58s                 loadbalancer-controller    TargetProxy "k8s2-ts-syujj5e4-rey-gateway-f99qha5q" certs updated
 ```
-Once the cluster is healthy, you can test the deployment navigating to **http://gateway.\<namespace\>.\<public-ip\>.nip.io** :
+Once the cluster is healthy, you can test the deployment by navigating to **http://gateway.\<namespace\>.\<public-ip\>.nip.io** :

 {% img blog/keycloak-kubernetes-prod/gateway-home.png alt:"Gateway homepage" width:"800" %}{: .center-image }

-If you click on **Sign in** you will be redirected to Keycloak sign-in page.
-As the certificate for TLS was issued by Let's Encrypt staging environment, the browser won't trust it by default.
+If you click on **Sign in** you will be redirected to the Keycloak sign-in page.
+As the certificate for TLS was issued by the Let's Encrypt staging environment, the browser won't trust it by default.
 Accept the certificate and you will be able to sign in.
 If you inspect the certificate, you will find the certificate hierarchy.

 {% img blog/keycloak-kubernetes-prod/firefox-warning.png alt:"Firefox browser warning" width:"800" %}{: .center-image }